google/closure-templates/README.md

   - filegroup `//javascript:soyutils` represents files needed for soy template compilation in rules_closure `closure_js_template_library`.
   - idom references in `//javascript:soyutils` have been removed (idom not open-source).
+- added directories `.bcr/` and `.github/`
+- default branch is `main` rather than `master`

+This is not a "hard fork", but rather a fork of convenience as google internal folks may be slow to upgrade the primary for bzlmod and other changes.
+If that occurs, this fork will transition to a dormant mode.

+> To keep this fork up-to-date, sync the `stackb/closure-templates:master` to
+> `google/closure-templates:master`, then open a PR from
+> `stackb/closure-templates:master` -> `stackb/closure-templates:main`.

 # Closure Templates
 Closure Templates are a client- and server-side templating system that helps you